oliviabarrick/fluxcloud/README.md

 Set the environment variable `MSTEAMS_URL` to the URL generated on activation of an Incoming Webhook in a Microsoft Teams channel.

+## Mattermost

+The default exporter to use is Mattermost.
+To use the Mattermost exporter, set the `MATTERMOST_URL`, `MATTERMOST_USERNAME`, and `MATTERMOST_CHANNEL` environment variables to use.
+You can also optionally set the `EXPORTER_TYPE` to "mattermost".

 ## Webhooks